omniosorg/omniosorg.github.io/invoice.md

 custom development and debugging services on a case by case basis and we will facilitate contacts with relevant domain experts from our network.

-Fill in the form below and we will email you an invoice.
+Fill in the form below and we will email you an invoice, or if your purchase process is more elaborate, also a quote.
 The support contract runs for 12 months and costs 500 USD per server.

 <form id="invoice-form">

-<h2>Invoice Request Form</h2>
+<h2>Invoice or Quote Request Form</h2>

 <div class="row">
 <div class="input-field col s12 m6">